N-amer/Dragon-merch-Figma-design/Update-log.md

   - Added more shadows on some elements to make it more appealing to watch.

 - **22st March 2024:**
-  - created an services example for mobile
+  - created an services example for mobile.
+  - added the services section in to the mobile version.